Kahina-Mac/lab-two-2019/README.md

   Serial.begin(9600);  // Start serial Serial at 9600 baud
 }
 ```
-It is important that both devices have the same baud rate (transmission speed). [more info](https://fr.wikipedia.org/wiki/UART)
+> It is important that both devices have the same baud rate (transmission speed). [more info](https://fr.wikipedia.org/wiki/UART)
+> You should change the baud rate in your client to read the data correctly.

 To send data to the other device we can easily use.
 It will print `string`.
 ```C